Socotra Governorate: Ecology

-As with many isolated island systems, bats are the only mammals native to Socotra.
 The Socotran pipistrelle (Hypsugo lanzai) is the only species of bat, and mammal in general, thought to be endemic to the island.
 In contrast, the coral reefs of Socotra are diverse, with many endemic species.
 Socotra is also one of the homes of the brush-footed butterfly Bicyclus anynana.

-Over the two thousand years of human settlement on the islands, the environment has slowly but continuously changed, and, according to Jonathan Kingdon, "the animals and plants that remain represent a degraded fraction of what once existed."
+Over the 2,000 years of human settlement on the islands, the environment has slowly but continuously changed, and, according to Jonathan Kingdon, "the animals and plants that remain represent a degraded fraction of what once existed."
 The Periplus of the Erythraean Sea states that the island had crocodiles and large lizards, and the present reptilian fauna appears to be greatly diminished since that time.
 Until a few centuries ago, there were rivers and wetlands on the island, greater stocks of the endemic trees, and abundant pasture.
 The Portuguese recorded the presence of water buffaloes in the early 17th century.
 Now there are sand gullies in place of rivers, and many native plants survive only where there is greater moisture or protection from roaming livestock.
 The remaining Socotran fauna is greatly threatened by goats and other introduced species.

-As a result of the 2015 Yemen civil war in mainland Yemen, Socotra became economically isolated, and fuel gas prices spiked, causing residents to turn to wood for heat.
-In December 2018, UAE sent cooking gas to Socotra residents to curb deforestation caused by the cutting down of trees for fuel.